 Schedule a tiny house design session.

 Whether you’d like to make changes to the design of the tiny house or not, a design session is the next step.
 If the only design changes are your selections for colors, materials and fixtures, these choices are free to make; the cost of the materials you choose will be reflected in your final quote.
 If you’ll make changes to the blueprints, we charge a Design Alteration fee before our design session (scroll down past the customization options to see the fee).

 We’ll create a quote for you and send you a contract.

 After your design session, our team will create a quote for your tiny house.
-If you need changes to the existing floor plan, we’ll create a new drawing: this can take a few weeks depending on our design pipeline.
+If you need changes to the existing plans, we’ll create a new drawing: this can take a few weeks depending on our design pipeline.